jodienorris030/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable employee but also help you become a better problem-solver and collaborator.

 To stay ahead of the curve, make it a habit to read blogs, subscribe to industry newsletters, and attend conferences and workshops.
 Additionally, always be open to trying new things and asking questions.
 By embracing curiosity and a growth mindset, you' ll be better equipped to navigate the ever-changing world of programming.

+# 2023-12-23
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to read, understand, and maintain.
+Complex code may seem impressive, but it often leads to bugs, errors, and difficulties in future development.
+Always strive to find the most straightforward solution to a problem, and remember that clarity and conciseness are key virtues in programming."